 Directors are expected to bring independent views and judgement to the Board's deliberations.
-Three of the five Directors are considered by the Board to be independent, and as such the Company complies with Recommendation 2.4 of the Corporate Governance Council, which recommends that a majority of Board members should be independent.
+One of the six Directors are considered by the Board to be independent and, as such, the Company does not comply with Recommendation 2.4 of the Corporate Governance Council, which recommends that a majority of Board members should be independent.

-As at the date of this report the Chairman is considered to be independent, and therefore the Group has complied with Recommendation 2.5 of the Corporate Governance Council.
+As at the date of this report and at all times during the financial year, the Chairman was considered to be independent, and therefore the Group has complied with Recommendation 2.5 of the Corporate Governance Council.